ytmimi/Binary-Photo/README.md

 # Reimagining Pixel Art

-The program takes an image and returns a new picture based on the binary representation of each pixel in the original image.
+Given any image, a new picture is created based on the colors of each pixel in the original image.
+In the interest of speed and memory, any image larger than 256x256 pixels will be scaled down before creating the new image.

 for example:
 If you start with this image